trkin/trk_datatables_js/README.md

 ## Deploy

-Release new version by updating `version` in package.json and
+Release new version by updating `version` in package.json and push
 ```
 npm publish
 ```